bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 Go in there thinking you'll have competing offers from other top-tier tech companies all offering similar salary ranges.
 So, you should have questions for each company about other aspects like the work, the team, the product, the working style, technology stack, etc.

 What if the interviewer replies in a vague or convoluted manner?
 If the reply is confusing, would it be a potential signal that working in that company is not that good but the person is too awkward to let you know directly?
 A question about the working culture and the team dynamics etc will have the interviewer reply in a very safe, non-specific, confusing manner.
-This probably means that somethin is wrong with the company.
+This probably means that something is wrong with the company.

 It's going to be a conflict of interest for the interviewer to tell you anything bad about the company because their job is to sell the position to you.
 It's like asking a car dealer why a car is bad.
 Rather, you want to ask them what is good, what they like. if the praise is not gushing, then you'll have your answer.
 A bit of tact is necessary.